There are legal remedies available when a medical professional commits malpractice.

 If you are considering suing someone for medical malpractice, you must act quickly before your statute of limitations passes.

-General Medical Malpractice Statute of Limitations
+General Statute of Limitations For Medical Malpractice

+What are the medical malpractice statute of limitations Maryland?
 The length of time you have to file a medical malpractice case varies depending on your specific circumstances.

 Generally, for an adult, the statute of limitations in Maryland for medical malpractice requires a case to be filed within three (3) years from when the Plaintiff reasonably should have discovered the injury, or five (5) years from the date of the injury, whichever is earlier.